Living in Toronto

 On the Government of Canada website, The Canadian Radio-television and Telecommunications Commission (CRTC) has a tool with practical information on services and providers to help you choose phone, mobile, Internet and television services in your area.
 Click on “Compare Services” for the info.

 There are many ways to travel around the city!
-This information page will introduce you to several different modes of transportation in Toronto.
+More information coming soon.

 Child care and school for children